 To determine the probability of Sargassum beaching, a decision tree was built using complementary elements called "modules" (Fig. 5).
 Each module generates information based on input data including surface currents (Mercator and HYCOM) with windage effects (ERA-5) and past observations of beachings in Guadeloupe.
-Thus, for a given day, the proposed system works as follow:
+Thus, for a given day, the proposed system works as follows.

-• Module A takes as input the week number of the selected day and returns the associated daily probability to reach the maximum offshore abundance of Sargassum (based on observational FA density values during the two years 2019 and 2020);

-• Module B assigns a cluster number to the focused day after the ED clustering of the daily surface currents.
-Then, from this day, it builds empirical sequences of numbers between 1 and 4 (type of cluster) over a period of 30 past days;

-• Module C takes as input the daily cluster number produced by module B and returns the probability (frequency) of beaching 210 associated with the type of cluster.
+- Module A takes as input the week number of the selected day and returns the associated daily probability to reach the maximum offshore abundance of Sargassum (based on observational FA density values during the 2 years 2019 and 2020). - Module B assigns a cluster number to the focused day after the ED clustering of the daily surface currents.
+Then, from this day, it builds empirical sequences of numbers between 1 and 4 (type of cluster) over a period of the past 30 d. - Module C takes as input the daily cluster number produced by module B and returns the probability (frequency) of beaching associated with the type of cluster.
 This probability is calculated, by cluster type, from the beachings observed on the coasts of the Guadeloupe archipelago.
-The system has 107 30-day current sequences before beaching.
+The system has 107 30 d current sequences before beaching.
 These sequences start on the day of beaching on the coasts of Guadeloupe.
-This set of referenced 30-day current sequences before beaching is called BASE (Fig. 5b);

-• Module D compares the sequence of the given day to the referenced current sequences before beaching with Jaccard distance.
+This set of referenced 30 d current sequences before beaching is called BASE (Fig. 5b). - Module D compares the sequence of the given day to the referenced current sequences before beaching with Jaccard distance.
 Module D is interconnected to BASE and module B. It returns the percentage of correspondence between them.

-In the literature, the average of the different modules is often used as the decision operator (Bo. et al., 2020; Swain and Hauska, 1977).
-In the present work, the percentage of beaching for a given day was determined using the percentages provided by modules A, C and D, according to the following formula:
+In the literature, the average of the different modules is often used as the decision operator (Bo et al., 2020; Swain and Hauska, 1977).
+In the present work, the percentage of beaching for a given day was determined using the percentages provided by modules A, C, and D, according to the following formula:

-$$P(i) = (A(i) + \frac{C(i)}{D(i)})$$ (4)

-where P(i) is the quantity used in the design of the decision rule.
-This rule is simply the linear combination of the percentages from modules A, C and D, calculated according to:
+$$P(i) = (\mathbf{A}(i) + \frac{\mathbf{C}(i)}{\mathbf{D}(i)}),\tag{4}$$ where P(i) is the quantity used in the design of the decision rule.
+This rule is simply the linear combination of the percentages from modules A, C, and D, calculated according to where $j \in R$.
+The set of past days (2019-2020) and DECISION(i) is a (logical) response of the decision tree for a given day, i.e., expressed in binary form.

-$$DECISION(i) = P(i) > Mean(P(j))$$ (5)
+$$DECISION(i) = P(i) > Mean(P(j)),$$ (5)